dbindel/cs4220-s17/web/syllabus.md

 Readings from the course text will be listed on the course page before class.  *You are responsible for reading before lecture*.

+### Problem of the day

+For most lectures, there will be a "problem of the day" related to the class material.
+These problems are not graded, but you should try them (and try to understand them) as a way to better learn the material -- and as a way to study for the exams.

+### Participation and feedback

+Your participation makes the class more interesting and useful for all of us.
+There are several ways to participate:

+- Answering questions in class
+- Actively engaging and answering questions on Piazza
+- Helping correct and clarify class notes and assignments

+It is also critical for us to have your feedback about how the class is going, both to improve the class for the current semester and to make the class better for future semesters.
+We will solicit non-anonymous comments around the midterm, and at the end of the semester will check with the college to see who has completed course evaluation surveys (though we obviously cannot check to see whether your feedback is useful!).
+Participating in these feedback activities counts toward your grade.

+Together, participation and feedback counts for the equivalent of one homework.

-### Homework
+### Homework and projects

-There will usually be weekly homeworks, which are due in class on Monday.
+There will be six one-week homeworks, assigned Friday and due the following Friday.
 These problems will involve a mix of short answers, plots, and computations done in MATLAB.
 Homework should be typed and submitted as PDF files on CMS.
 After they are graded, homework scores will be posted to CMS.
 Regrade requests must be submitted within one week of receiving the graded homework.

-### Projects

-Some weeks, instead of homework, there will be small programming projects in which you will apply the methods to practical problems.
-These projects may be done individually or in groups of two (encouraged).
-Projects will go through the following stages:

-- Project released
-- Initial submission by CMS
-- Peer reviewers assigned
-- *Brief* peer reviews submitted by CMS
-- Final submission in response to reviews

-Project grades will involve roughly 40% of the points for initial submission, 10% of the points for reviews, and 50% of points for the final submission.
-Reviews that are abusive or obviously incomplete will receive no credit.

-Your implementations must be done in the MATLAB environment, and they must run on the machines in the CSUGlab.
+There will be three two-week programming projects, to be done either alone or in a group of two.
+Projects will involve solving a larger problem, and may be done in either MATLAB or Python.
+For projects, you will need to submit both codes and a writeup PDF file on CMS.

+In order to provide timely, high-quality feedback, we may *not* always grade all problems in a homework or pieces to a project.
+Instead, we will focus our grading efforts on providing feedback on a few key points.
+We will provide written solutions so that you can evaluate yourself for problems where we do not grade in detail.

 ### Exams

 There will be one midterm and one final exam:

- - Take-Home Midterm: TBD
+ - Take-Home Midterm: March 7-11
- - Final Exam: TBD
+ - Final Exam: To be published February 16

 The final is closed book, but you may bring one letter-sized piece of paper with writing on both sides.